Robust Distributed Control Beyond Quadratic Invariance: Problem Formulation

 We remark that designing $\mathbfcal{R}$ is not a trivial task.
 For instance, if we simply require $\mathbf{Q} \in \mathbfcal{S}$ the resulting $\mathbf{L}$ might not lie in $\mathbfcal{S}$.
-Therefore, in the next section we search for subspace $\mathbfcal{R}$ so as to formulate a tractable convex program (Problem~2) whose solution gives a feasible $\mathbf{L}$ for the original problem (Problem~1).
-This feasible solution will correspond to an upper bound on the minimum cost of Problem~1.
+Therefore, in the next section we search for subspaces $\mathbfcal{R}$ so as to formulate a tractable convex program (Problem~2) whose feasible solutions correspond to feasible $\mathbf{L}$'s for the original problem (Problem~1).
+The optimal solution of Problem~2 will thus correspond to a provable upper bound on the minimum cost of Problem~1.